On Lieb-Robinson bounds for the Bose-Hubbard model: Proof of Theorem

 \section{Proof of Theorem \ref{thm:MVE-SM}}

-The overarching idea of the proof is to to convert, with help of a new localization technique, the particle number bounds obtained in Theorem \ref{thm:max-vel-est} into bounds on the commutators of observables stated in Theorem \ref{thm:MVE-SM}.
+The overarching idea of the proof is to convert, with help of a new localization technique, the particle number bounds obtained in Theorem \ref{thm:max-vel-est} into bounds on the commutators of observables stated in Theorem \ref{thm:MVE-SM}.
+More precisely, we factorize the Fock space as $\mathcal{F}=\mathcal{F}_<\otimes\mathcal{F}_>$, where $\mathcal{F}_<$ is the Fock space over $\ell^2(\{|x|<\rho\})$ and $\mathcal{F}_>$ is the Fock space over $\ell^2(\{|x|\ge\rho\})$.
+The localized observables $A$ and $B$ factorize in this representation as $A=A\otimes\one$, $B=\one\otimes B$.
+Next we compare the dynamics generated by the Hamiltonian $H$ to the dynamics generated by an uncoupled Hamiltonian of the form $\tilde H=H_<\otimes\one+\one\otimes H_>$ (precise definitions will be given below).
+This produces error terms that we can control thanks to the dynamical bounds on particle transport established in Theorem \ref{thm:max-vel-est-annuli}.
+We then deduce that

+up to small remainder terms.
+Since the same holds if $A_t B$ in the left-hand-side is replaced by $B A_t$, this finally implies the Lieb-Robinson bound stated in Theorem \ref{thm:MVE-SM}.

+Recalling the parameters $c$, $b$, $\delta_0$ and $\rho$ involved in the statement of Theorem \ref{thm:MVE-SM}, we introduce two further parameters that will be fixed as follows throughout our proof.
+We let $v$ be such that $c>v>\kappa$ and introduce a parameter $\alpha\in(0,1)$, $\alpha$ close to $1$ such that